IF YOU HAPPEN TO BE A TEACHER you’ve probably noticed something strange about education reformers these days.

-Meanwhile, Michelle Rhee heads for the auto repair shop because her "check engine" light is blinking.
-She's driving a Ferrari, purchased with a few of the fat speaker's fees she earns by talking about fixing schools.
-She pulls into a McDonald's and asks the acne-faced young lady at the drive-thru to step outside and consider the problem.
-The teen roles her eyes, but when Rhee offers $100 merit pay, she agrees to do what she can.
+Meanwhile, Michelle Rhee heads for the auto repair shop because her “check engine” light is blinking.
+She’s driving a Ferrari, purchased with a few of the fat speaker’s fees she earns by talking about fixing schools.
+She pulls into a McDonald’s and asks the acne-faced young lady at the drive-thru to step outside and consider the problem.
+The teen rolls her eyes; but when Rhee offers $100 merit pay agrees to do what she can.
 The teen studies the matter briefly then tells Rhee she needs oil and pours two gallons of used deep fry fat into her gas tank.

 “This is going to be great,” Rhee says as she speeds away.